Tropical cyclones in 2013: Global atmospheric and hydrological conditions

+The El Niño–Southern Oscillation stayed in its neutral phase throughout the year, with no major fluctuations towards either an El Niño or La Niña event.
+However, during May and June, sea temperatures in the far eastern tropical Pacific Ocean were well below average.
+By October, though, they returned to normal.

 Summary

 North Atlantic

 The 2013 Atlantic hurricane season was a very inactive season, featuring only two hurricanes and no major hurricanes.

 Eastern Pacific

-The 2013 Pacific hurricane season featured nine hurricanes, including Hurricane Manuel, the costliest Pacific hurricane on record.
+The 2013 Pacific hurricane season featured nine hurricanes, including Hurricane Manuel, the second costliest Pacific hurricane on record.

 Western Pacific

-The 2013 Pacific typhoon season was the most active season since the 2004 season, deadliest since 1975 and featured Typhoon Haiyan, one of the strongest tropical cyclones on record.
+The 2013 Pacific typhoon season was the most active season since the 2004 season, deadliest since 1975, and featured Typhoon Haiyan, one of the strongest tropical cyclones to ever exist.

+North Indian

+The 2013 North Indian Ocean Season was the most active since 2010 and 2007.
+It also featured one of the most intense tropical systems to make landfall in India - Cyclone Phalin.

 Systems

 January

 January was very active, featuring fourteen systems, with seven of them being named.

 February

 February was slightly above-average, featuring eleven systems, with five of them being named.

 March

 March was slightly below-average featuring eight systems, of which only two were named.

 April

 April was slightly below-average, with six systems forming, with three of them being named.